INRIA/aiana-player/docs/content/_index.md

 ---
-title: 'Aiana Project Documentation'
+title: 'The Aiana Web Player Project'
 ---

-Documentation for the Aiana web player.

 It explains how it works, its evolutions, and what to expect if you want to use it.